We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Clary sage, also known as Salvia sclarea, is a plant native to the northern Mediterranean Basin.
-It is widely used for medicinal purposes and as a spice.
+Possible health benefits include lowering blood pressure, anti-inflammatory properties, and more.

 Many parts of the clary sage plant can be used, including the leaves, flowers, stems, and seeds.
 In alternative health practices, clary sage essential oil is used in aromatherapy.